docpad-archive/documentation/01-start/04-begin.html.md

 ### Adding the Blocks

 Blocks are a way for plugins and even ourselves to be able to easily add scripts, styles and meta elements to our pages.
-In the instance of the live reload plugin, it needs the script block to be able to inject the needed scripts into the page so it can refresh browser whenever changes are made.
-There are many use cases for blocks, but one thing at a time.
+In the instance of the  Live Reload Plugin, it needs the Script Block to be able to inject the needed scripts into the page so it can refresh browser whenever changes are made.

 So to add the three default blocks to our layout, we'll update our layout to become: